A long time ago, in a different millennium, a young nerd convinced his beautiful wife to give up her SLR film camera, and switch to digital.

 The first edition of PhotoStructure is focused on high-quality metadata extraction and inference, and has a simple web-based interface that implements hierarchical tags, streams, and samples.

 PhotoStructure for Desktop runs on macOS, Windows 10, and Ubuntu Desktop.
 Updates are automatic.
 I’m currently building out secure sharing, simple editing, location tagging, and face tagging.
-New features will be driven by beta user feedback, as well.
+New features will be driven by beta user feedback.

 Mea culpa; sign up today. #